 - @OpenShift for the last updates on OpenShift

-Red Hat, the editor of OpenShift, Ansible and many more products, is very active on Twitter.
-The OpenShift account is very useful to have easy access to the last updates, releases or bugs you may face on the OpenShift tools.
+Red Hat, the editor of OpenShift, Ansible, and many more products, is very active on Twitter.
+The OpenShift account is very useful to have easy access to the latest updates, releases, or bugs you may face on the OpenShift tools.

-Though we didn’t mention them all, there are many more interesting blogs, newsletters and Twitter accounts about DevOps if you take the time to scrutinise the web attentively.
-Easier to say than to do, but if you are looking to maximise you article-reading / podcast-listening time we have a little trick called Pocket, an app to save the content you’re interested in so you can access it offline whenever you want, when you’re commuting for instance.
+Though we didn’t mention them all, there are many more interesting blogs, newsletters and Twitter accounts about DevOps if you take the time to scrutinize the web.
+Easier to say than to do, but if you are looking to maximize your article-reading / podcast-listening time we have a little trick called Pocket, an app to save the content you’re interested in so you can access it offline whenever you want when you’re commuting for instance.

 What about you, where are you taking your news from?
 Feel free to share your sources with us!